SnickSnicker/HolePuncher/README.md

-This fork is compatible with Godot 4.
-Find the Godot 3 compatible version here: https://github.com/CreggHancock/HolePuncher/tree/godot3
+This fork has been updated to work with Godot 4.2.x+ Find the Godot 3 compatible version here: https://github.com/CreggHancock/HolePuncher/tree/godot3

 ## HolePunch Plugin